 In short, positive reinforcement training means rewarding your dog when he shows behavior that you like, and ignoring behavior that you don’t like.

-But research has shown that force-free, positive reinforcement training is actually one of the most effective methods of training.
+But research has shown that force-free types of dog training are actually a lot more effective, with positive reinforcement considered one of the best.
 Your dog learns that to get tasty treats he has to up the good behavior and tone down the bad one.

 2. Clicker Training